Cost Outputs

 Note on the Cost of a Policy Package

 One of the most common outputs in which a user might be interested is the economic cost of a policy package.
 The model calculates cash flow changes, representing the direct (first-order) transfers of money from one entity in the model to another, as a result of the active policy package.
 The EPS tracks these cash flows for nine different entities: government, labor and consumers, foreign entities, non-energy industries, natural gas and petroleum suppliers, electricity suppliers, biomass and biofuel suppliers, coal suppliers, and other energy suppliers.
-For each of these entities, users can further break down cash flow changes into changes in revenue (differentiated by domestic and export revenue for industries) and changes in energy and non-energy expenditures.
 Cash flow impacts to industries are further divided up by ISIC code for use in the input-output model.

 In addition to understanding cash flow changes by entity or ISIC code, many users will wish to report overall costs or savings of a policy package.
 However, “cost” can be defined in more than one reasonable way.
 Since any money that is spent is received by someone else, the total of all these cash flow changes sums to zero.
 So, summing all cash flow changes is not a meaningful metric of policy cost.